jcarloshg/secure-api/Docs/promts/point-02.step-01.md

+# Information

+## step

 Step 1 (Sanitization): Use AI to generate a robust sanitizer that strips emails, credit cards, and SSNs (Social security Numbers or 9 numeric digits) from message and replaces them with
 <REDACTED: TYPE>.

+## Prompt 01

+0. Read the entire porject

+1. You are an expert BackEnd developer, you must sure the scalability of the architecture.
+Also you must sure the consistency and security of the data.
+2. create a middleware into the folder ´src/presentation/middlewares´; Use the entities of library of express
+3. The middleware must strip emails, credit cards, and SSNs (Social security Numbers or 9 numeric digits) 3.1 The middleware must replace them with <REDACTED: [emails | credit cards | SSNs]>

+## Information from AI Gemini

 As an AI and Architecture expert, I've broken down this task into its core technical requirements.
 This workflow is a classic **"PII Gateway"** pattern used to ensure data privacy before sending information to a Large Language Model (LLM).